Table of contents:

 Where to go for help You will quickly discover that your options for support are greater than you have experienced at any other school.
 Academic, Admissions, and Technical Support teams are available up to 24 hours per day/ 7 days per week.
 For hours and contact information, visit the Quick Reference Guide: Student Support Services at the end of this handbook.

 What is Tutoring?
 We provide on demand academic support through tutoring service providers.
 For students at StraighterLine, these services provide online, on-demand academic support for all academic disciplines.
 Since StraighterLine students have special accounts within each service, you have access to tutors whenever you need support for specific topics and assignments.
 Through your courses, you can connect to one of 700 different online educators at your convenience instead of trying to schedule time with a single professor.

-Tutoring Hours Each StraighterLine subscription comes with 10 hours of instruction available for the duration of the subscription.
+Tutoring Hours Each StraighterLine membership comes with 10 hours of instruction available for the duration of the membership.
 Additional hours may be purchased directly from each Tutoring company.

 To purchase additional SMARTHINKING hours, follow these steps:

 - Select the package you wish to purchase.

 - Input your credit card and billing information.

 The time you use and the hours that remain in your account are tracked automatically.
 To see the current status of your account, click on "My Account" tab on your homepage.
 We will track how many hours you have used and how many remain--and you'll be able to see this information as well.
 Time is deducted from the student's SMARTHINKING account according to the following: